rwaltr/naming-scheme/README.md

 > But rwaltr, your dns names are so verbose!

-Use search domains, Set your DHCP servers to search domains from the most specific to the most generic based on their location
+Use search domains, Set your DHCP server to search domains from the most specific to the most generic based on their location

 ### Multiple Sites